SLIPO-EU/aoi-spark/Readme.md

 ### Overview
 This is part of the Slipo project for mining Locations of Interest.
-It provides a parallel and distributed implementation for finding hotspots and POI clusters, using Apache Spark.
+It provides distributed implementations in Apache Spark for the following operations:

+1. Find hotspots from a collection of Points in 2D space using the Getis-Ord (Gi* statistic).

+2. Find clusters implementing a distributed version of DBSCAN.

+3. Performs LDA(latent Dirichlet allocation) in a collection of documents.

 ### Prerequisites